 In addition to the requirements of this standard, which applies to all practice areas, pension actuaries must follow guidance from ASOP No. 27 for the selection and use of economic assumptions and ASOP No. 35 for the selection and use of demographic and other non-economic assumptions.
-Most of the guidance in ASOP No. 56 is consistent with the guidance in ASOPs No. 27 and 35.
-Specifically, all three ASOPs cover:
+Note that most of the guidance in ASOP No. 56 is consistent with the guidance in ASOPs No. 27 and 35 but there are variations among the guidance for the actuary to consider.
+Specifically, all three ASOPs cover the following areas but with some differences in the guidance:

 - Information or data to consider when setting the assumption.
 ASOP No. 56 (consistent with ASOPs Nos.
 27 and 35) notes that the guidance on this topic is applicable only when the actuary takes responsibility for the assumption.
 The guidance in ASOPs Nos.
 27 and 35 is more robust and consistent with the guidance on this topic in ASOP No. 56; therefore, the actuary should make sure to follow ASOPs Nos.
 27 and 35. - Range of assumptions.
 All three ASOPs acknowledge there may be a range of assumptions that are reasonable.
-In addition, ASOP No. 56 suggests the actuary can consider running multiple model runs using that range of assumptions. - Consistency between assumptions.
+In addition, ASOP No. 56 suggests the actuary can consider multiple model runs using that range of assumptions.
+In this context, note that assumptions used to assess risk may have some bias or other aspect that may mean it is acceptable under ASOP No. 56 but may be considered unreasonable for other purposes. - Consistency between assumptions.
 While all three ASOPs discuss consistency between all assumptions, ASOPs Nos.
 27 and 35 specifically state, "The actuary is not required to select assumptions that are consistent with assumptions not selected by the actuary."
 ASOP No. 56 states, "Where appropriate, the actuary should use, or confirm use of, assumptions for the model that are reasonably consistent with one another for a given model run."
 Consequently, one might conclude that ASOP No. 56 requires all assumptions be consistent "where appropriate," whether selected by the actuary or not.

-For two reasons, some pension actuaries find the standard's requirement regarding additional assessment of consistency for assumptions not selected by the actuary a gray area.
+For two reasons, some pension actuaries find the ASOP No. 56 requirement regarding additional assessment of consistency for assumptions not selected by the actuary a gray area.
 The first is the terminology "where appropriate," which acknowledges the potential for circumstances in which inconsistency would be acceptable.
 But this does not establish whether use of assumptions not set by the actuary represents such a scenario.

-The second is because the scope of ASOP No. 56 states that, "If the actuary determines that the guidance from another ASOP conflicts with the guidance of this ASOP, the guidance of the other ASOP will govern."
-Accordingly, the actuary should use professional judgment to determine whether ASOP No. 56's requirement for an assessment of consistency with assumptions not selected by the actuary conflicts with ASOPs Nos.
+Second, the scope of ASOP No. 56 states that, "If the actuary determines that the guidance from another ASOP conflicts with the guidance of this ASOP, the guidance of the other ASOP will govern."
+ASOPs No. 27 and 35 do not require-but do not forbid-an assessment of consistency with assumptions not selected by the actuary.
+Accordingly, the actuary should use professional judgment to determine whether the ASOP No. 56 requirement for such an assessment is in conflict with ASOPs Nos.
 27 and 35.
-This is because those standards specifically state that is not required yet do not forbid it.